GeoscienceAustralia/atmospheric_tomography_laser/doc/AtmosphericTomography-UserManual.md

 4. Wind direction in degrees North of East,

-5. Monin-Obukov length in metres,
+5. Monin-Obhukov length in metres,

 6. Reflector id (should be an integer) and